jimktrains/k5/README.md

 # k5

 An experimental language to play with some ideas I've had.
 My 1st goal is to simply get this to work as an interpreted language.
-From there I think it would be a good exercise to try to get it to compile via LLVM.

 Another goal is to have as much checking being able to happen at compile-type as possible.
 If I can't add a meter to a second, there is no reason I should have to run the program to find that out.
 To this end, it should be strongly statically typed.